Top Training: 6 Prime Ways to Practice Spanish Grammar as an Advanced Learner

 Print out a newspaper or magazine article and choose a grammar topic to focus on.
 Highlight all the parts of the article where you see examples of that particular topic.
 For example, you might search for uses of the subjunctive, por and para, genders for irregular nouns, prepositions or any other advanced topic relevant to you.

 Start simple, choosing just one grammar topic and solely look for examples of that.
 For example, if you are still struggling with por and para, highlight sentences that use either and then figure out why each was used.
 It is so important that you go through the final step of analyzing why a particular word or element was used, turning to reference materials whenever necessary.

 If you’re ever unsure, mark it with a red question mark and ask your language exchange partner or tutor during your next lesson.
 Reading is the all-time method to nail down grammar and make it intuitive, so 15 minutes daily is such a worthwhile investment of your time.

 Below are online versions of a few major Spanish-language newspapers and magazines to get you started.
 Note that there are even more resources in the newspaper/magazine links at the start of this section.

 If you live in a Spanish-speaking country, though, buy your newspaper/magazine from the nearest quiosco, grab a café con leche and get to reading and highlighting!

-A fun variation of this activity is to print out a transcript from a FluentU video—like this interview with the Colombian drug lord Pablo Escobar or this informative clip of a Mexican’s honest answer to the question “What does a Mexican look like?”—and write/highlight/analyze as described above.
+A fun variation of this activity is to print out a transcript from a video—like an interview with the Colombian drug lord Pablo Escobar—and write/highlight/analyze as described above.